geopandas/geopandas/doc/source/docs/user_guide/pygeos_to_shapely.rst

 ----------------

-The migration is planned for three releases spanning approximately one year, starting with 0.13 released in the second quartile of 2023.
+The migration is planned for three releases spanning approximately one year, starting with 0.13 released in the second quarter of 2023.

 GeoPandas 0.13
 ^^^^^^^^^^^^^^